 Direct Social Impact

 The Burren Programme office is situated in Carron and has an open door policy for local farmers, including those not participating in the programme.
 The access, support and ‘empowerment’ provided by this office is very important to local farmers.
 Annual training events are held for programme participants, and these events are invariably well received as peer learning and socialising opportunities.
 Burren Programme has a policy of supporting local farmers to tell their story to visiting study groups, as they are excellent proponents of the work taking place.

 Indirect Social Impact

-The work of Burren Life in supporting local farmers to be conservation leaders has had a very positive impact on the self-esteem of the farming community.
+The work of Burren Programme in supporting local farmers to be conservation leaders has had a very positive impact on the self-esteem of the farming community.

-Burren Life has been an active supporter of a number of significant local initiatives to celebrate and support the local farming community and the Burren itself, including:
+Burren Programme has been an active supporter of a number of significant local initiatives to celebrate and support the local farming community and the Burren itself, including:

 - Burren Winterage Weekend and Winterage School www.burrenwinterage.com